MILI Upcoming Events

-SDoH shape the well-being and health of individuals, impact health equity, and drive a large fraction of healthcare costs.
+Social determinants of health (SDoH) shapes the well-being and health of individuals, impact health equity, and drive a large fraction of healthcare costs.
 While a growing number of public and private initiatives emphasize SDoH, they are executed in silos.
 There is a need to better connect the healthcare system to social services and public initiatives within a community context.

 Recorded April 27, 2020

 The University of Minnesota hosted its first health data competition.
 The goal of the competition was to promote interdisciplinary dialogue around real-world healthcare challenges and provide innovative solutions using data science tools and methodologies.
 This event encouraged graduate students across the Twin Cities campus to practice, enhance, and showcase their understanding of real-world healthcare problems and their abilities to solve them with innovative use of data science.
 Students were asked to explore the Minnesota Department of Health's newly released pharmaceutical use and cost files from the MN All Payer Claims Database with the goal of generating innovative insights and recommendations pertaining to rising drug costs.